JadeKharats/sati/README.md

 # sati

 This is a project written using [Lucky](https://luckyframework.org).
-Enjoy!

 ### Setting up the project